Olical/tuple/README.md

 A tiny JavaScript tuple implementation.
 This came to fruition after [a blog post I wrote][tuple-post] got a bit of attention.
 I felt like refining the idea and turning it into a proper project with package management, tests and documentation.

+This version is quite different to my original implementation (which received quite a bit of critique on Hacker News).
+I have dropped a few things that meant it was not a real tuple, so now it's closer to the mark.
+I have tried to follow a KISS (Keep It Simple Stupid) mentality whilst solidifying my ideas within this repository.
+As a result the API and source are absolutely tiny.

 ## Example

 Creating a `Tuple` instance containing some values.